 a book into which notable extracts from other works are copied for personal use.

 Have you read any of these books?
-Which books did you enjoy reading in July?
+How was your July reading?